 loading...

-The mermaid statue is constructed of "steel rods, old boat propellers, and cement" back in the 1930s, according to a site called Heart of the Continent.
+The mermaid statue was constructed of "steel rods, old boat propellers, and cement" back in the 1930s, according to a site called Heart of the Continent.
 You can tell that she's seen some things because of what appears to be algae growing on her.

 Credit: Fort Frances